 I really want to thank William for what he did for me so far and for sharing that amazing (Trigger Point) knowledge he gained and learned from long years of studying and treating people.
 I really appreciate that he is sharing this wisdom with those who need help, and I truly think that he opens peoples eyes and minds to more natural and gentle ways of curing themselves and becoming free from pain.

-(An email to our WHM member in Switzerland)
+Here’s an email to our WHM member, (Lucy Pearman) in the UK.

 You have taken a place in our fondest and most unforgettable memories.
 Coming to the trigger point therapy you applied to me while working for many hours with my husband.
 Mine was just for sake of friendship and as demo of the therapy.
 Although it was only a couple of quite short sessions I am completely free of the stiffness and pain in my shoulders.
 It’s been more than a month and I never felt the need even to try the theracane which I was so eager to use.